fcatalan92/starterkitML19/README.md

 ## SWAN setup

-We will run this tutorial on CERN SWAN, so go to <https://swan.cern.ch> and login.
+We will run this tutorial on CERN SWAN, so click here |open-swan| to go to SWAN and automatically download this repository.

 To have the right environment configure SWAN in this way: